Haworthia fasciata (haw-WORTH-ee-uh fass-ee-AY-tuh) now named Haworthiopsis fasciata is a succulent plant, native to South Africa shrub lands.

 More in our article –> How To Water Succulents

 Zebra fasciata grows best in a cactus potting mix that drains well.

 A mixture of equal part perlite, potting soil, and sand is also a viable alternative.

 When plants outgrow their pot, transplant during the spring season.

 It is advisable to move the succulent Haworthia to only a slightly bigger pot.

 Generally, these plants need to be repotted every two years into a new cactus mix.

 Once the flowers fade, groom by cutting off the flower stems.

 How to Propagate Zebra Fasciata Cactus

-Take cuttings from the parent plant, no longer than just a couple of inches long.
+Take cuttings from the mother plant, no longer than just a couple of inches long.